jameshfisher/jameshfisher.com/_posts/2017-09-03-workshops.md

 ---
 title: Running a Laravel+Pusher workshop at work
 tags: []
+summary: >-
+  Internal workshop on Laravel+Pusher.
+Structured approach with checkpoints helped keep everyone on track.
 ---

 Last Friday afternoon at Pusher, we ran an internal workshop on Laravel+Pusher.